-I am a Diplomate of Oriental Medicine (Dipl.
+I’m a Diplomate of Oriental Medicine (Dipl.
 OM), Licensed Acupuncturist (L.Ac) and Herbalist.
-Within my scope of practice, I also educate patients on the mind-body connect, and dietary therapy from both Eastern and Western perspectives.
+I also educate patients about dietary therapy from both Eastern and Western perspectives.

 Live a Life of clarity, Fulfillment, and Health

-My story begins with the first sentence of this page.
 I was having difficulty navigating this world.
-I was showing up for everyone and everything that needed me.
-It all got a piece of me before I did.
-As a result, I came to recognize a deep sadness.
-The occasional yoga class and night out with friends were routine and unfulfilling.
-My 9a-5p corporate job left me bored and curious about a better life.
+I was showing up for everyone and everything else that needed me.
+It all got a piece of me before I could receive myself.
+As a result, I began feel a deep sadness.
+The occasional yoga class, and night out with friends were routine and unfulfilling.
+My 9a-5p corporate job left me bored, and curious about a better life.
 Whatever “better” actually meant.

 Beyond feeling unfulfilled and bored, I also began to recognize other issues.
-I was addicted to sugar.
-As a result, I suffered from headaches.
-I also experienced menstrual, back, and joint pain.
-Emotional and spiritual losses were also a part of my experience.
-My body was stressed, and I did not want all that pain anymore.
+I was addicted to sugar and caffeine.
+As a result, I suffered from headaches and also experienced menstrual, back, and joint pain.
+My mental and emotional state were buried in sadness and confusion.

 I was ready to run away.
 Anywhere but where I was had to be better.
 While basking in my woes, a wise woman told me, “Wherever you go, there you are.”
 In that phrase and in that moment, I realized I didn’t really want to run away.
 I wanted space and time to run towards myself.
 To give back to me.
 To feel full of life again.

-So, the scavenger hunt began.
+Thats when the scavenger hunt began.
 What was going to fulfill me?
 What did I need?
-The answer, I came to find, was to help others.
-I was devastated.
+What brought me joy?
+What did I love?
+The answer, I that came to me was devastating.
+It was to help others.
 This was the opposite of what I wanted.
 My world was difficult to navigate because I was giving all the time.

 BY CHANCE OR LUCK – AND DEFINITELY CURIOSITY – I FOUND AN EDUCATION.
-ONE THAT WOULD TEACH ME TO GIVE BACK WHILE ALSO GIFTING ME WITH ITS MEDICINE.
-I CONNECTED WITH ITS PRACTICALITY, ANCIENT WISDOM, AND MODERN SCIENCE AND APPLICATION.
+ONE THAT WOULD TEACH ME TO GIVE WHILE ALSO receiving the gift of MEDICINE.

-In between then and now, I’ve learned that to wonder about ourselves is the greatest gift we can give to ourselves.
+In between then and now, I’ve learned that to be curious about ourselves is the greatest gift we can offer ourselves.
 It is the gateway to fulfillment and health.

 Read more about my journey in the blog post “How I Got Here.”

 I am a Diplomate of Oriental Medicine (Dipl.
 OM), Licensed Acupuncturist (L.Ac) and Herbalist.
-Within my scope of practice, I also educate patients on dietary therapy from both Eastern and Western perspectives.
+Within my scope of practice, I also incorporate dietary therapy from both Eastern and Western perspectives.

 One of the most valuable aspects of my education was the opportunity to study under the guidance of several seasoned practitioners, including Master Jeffrey Yuen, an 88th generation Daoist priest.